 The following excursions and/or activities are usually available and may be arranged locally.
 Estimated costs are provided below for guidance only, are on a per person basis unless shown otherwise, and may depend on the number of participants.
 Prices quoted are correct as of the date these tour notes were originally issued but may change at any time due to currency fluctuations.
 Please note: These activities are booked and paid for direct with the supplier and do not form part of your Explore holiday contract.

+Sarria - Visit to Samos Monastery €10

+Leon - Cathedral & San Isidoro entrance €11

+Santiago - Individual Admission Pórtico de la Gloria €10, Individual Admission Combined Pórtico + Museum €12

-Sarria - Visit to Samos Monastery €10 Leon - Cathedral & San Isidoro entrance €9 Santiago - Visit to Cape Finisterre €30 - 50
+Visit to Cape Finisterre €30 - 50

 Clothing